choltz/symbol_count/README.md

 # symbol count
 This is a simple Ruby script that opens all files of a given type in a folder path, then tallies up all symbols.

-This can be used to inform how top arrange a programmable keyboard.
+This can be used to inform how to arrange a programmable keyboard.
 Specifically, I have used to update [QMK](https://docs.qmk.fm/) firmware.

 ## Installation
 This program requires the [Ruby](https://www.ruby-lang.org) programming language and is the only dependency.
 The code uses Ruby's functional composition syntax - be sure to install Ruby 2.6 or later.